jazman43/CS106_QT6_APP/README.md

 Success for this project will mean delivering a fully functional Library Information System that meets all the identified functional requirements, is easy to use for both library staff and members, and is delivered on time.
 We will also measure success by the feedback we receive from users and stakeholders.

 ## defult User
--user ID 1
+- user ID 1
--password Admin
+- password Admin